GLOBAL MARKETS-Asian stocks bounce off 2-month low as bonds, China markets steady

 MSCI All Country World Index Market Caphttp://tmsnrt.rs/2EmTD6j

-(Reporting by Hideyuki Sano in Tokyo and Matt Scuffham in New York; Editing by Sam Holmes and Richard Pullin)
+(Reporting by Hideyuki Sano in Tokyo and Matt Scuffham in New York; Editing by Sam Holmes, Richard Pullin and Ana Nicolaci da Costa)

 ((matthew.scuffham@thomsonreuters.com; +1-416-687-7591; Reuters Messaging: matthew.scuffham.reuters.com@reuters.net))